kshuleshov/otus-kuber-2020-04/README.md

 exports the various metrics about Elasticsearch to Prometheus.

 The [index patterns](./helmfile.d/values/files/kibana.import.ndjson)
-are created in the Kibana on startup by means of an [extra container](./helmfile.d/values/kibana.values.yaml) through the [Import object API](https://www.elastic.co/guide/en/kibana/current/saved-objects-api-import.html).
+are created in Kibana on startup by means of an [extra container](./helmfile.d/values/kibana.values.yaml) through the [Import object API](https://www.elastic.co/guide/en/kibana/current/saved-objects-api-import.html).

 ### CI/CD Pipeline